mtaylor/tuskar_install/README.md

 1. [CONTROL] Next add the MAC address to the top of /bin/create_racks.sh

         # Each Rack in the Associative Array can take a string of MAC address separated by spaces.
+        #
+        # You need a rack defined for each type of resource class you intend to
+        # create.
+        #
+        # Add MAC addresses to each defined rack for the nodes you intend to
+        # provision as that resource type.

 1. [CONTROL] Run the Create Node Script